k5709/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

-    |the .map method create a copy of an object into a new array.
+    -|The .map method create a copy of an object into a new array.
+    -|The .reduce() method executes a callback function on each element of an array, in order passsing in the return calue from the calculation on the preceding element.
+    -|The .filter() method creates a shallow copy of a portion of a given array, filtered down to just the elements from the given array that pass the the test implemented by the provided function.

 2. Explain the difference between a callback and a higher order function.

-    |A call back function is what is passed into a higher order function.
+    -|A call back function is what is passed into a higher order function.

 3. Explain what a closure is.

-    |function that references variables in the outer scope from it's inner scope.
+    -|function that references variables in the outer scope from it's inner scope.

 4. Describe the four principles of the 'this' keyword.

-    |
+    -|Explicit binding: Objects that are passed as first parameters => .call(), .apply(), .bind().
+    -|Implicit binding: using dot notation to call a function -|Window binding: Creates a new function that, when called has it's 'this' keyword set to the provided value.
+    -|New binding: While working with constructors, 'new' is refering to the created object and returned by the constructor function.

 5. Why do we need super() in an extended class?

-    |Because that is the keyword that we use to call the constructor of it's parent class to access the parent's properties and methods.
+    -|Because that is the keyword that we use to call the constructor of it's parent class to access the parent's properties and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions